 Spam Text Messages: How to Stop!

 They never stop.
 It is only logical you may be wondering if there is a way to block spam text messages.
-While text messages from real companies that you subscribed for can be stopped, spam text messages with no number—or a number that is not identifiable—are hard to unsubscribe from.
-There is no simple way of getting rid of them, however you can take extra measures like blocking the number in an effort to stop them.
+While texts from real companies that you subscribed for can be stopped, spam text messages without number—or a number that is not identifiable—are hard to unsubscribe from.
+There is no simple way of getting rid of them, however, you can take extra measures like blocking the number in an effort to stop them.